Travel Budget for San Francisco Visit San Francisco on a Budget or Travel in Style

 What did other people spend on Transportation in San Francisco?

 Typical prices for Transportation in San Francisco are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in San Francisco, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in San Francisco, but your costs will vary based on your travel style and the place where the purchase was made.

 • Taxi to SFO